ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 ```

 ### Send Data Using Avro
-Ballerina Kafka supports Avro serialization and deserialization.
+The Ballerina Kafka module supports Avro serialization and deserialization.

-To try this, let's create a new ballerina project and two modules inside it.
+To try this, let's create a new Ballerina project and two modules inside it.

-To do this, first enter the following command:
+Execute the below commands to do this.
 ```shell script
 ballerina new kafka_avro_sample
 cd kafka_avro_sample